ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Bruce William McClelland - ARRIS International Plc

 Yeah.
 So we don't break it out.
-I think I'll decide not to answer that for now, Greg, 'til it becomes more a larger part of the business.
+I think I'll decide not to answer that for now, Greg, till it becomes more a larger part of the business.

 Greg Mesniaeff - Drexel Hamilton LLC